Heroes of Healthcare: Emmanuel Essah

 “In a hospital I visited in Benin in 2016 I saw a patient on anaesthetics when a fire broke out — a possible traumatizing experience.
 All because they used poor quality power strips with wire gauges that weren’t appropriate for the current they were carrying.
 This patient made it, but it is an example of a very dangerous event during surgery.
 Surgeons rely on their equipment and that’s why electrical safety and maintenance are so important,’ said Emmanuel.
 ‘Surgical safety starts with reliable equipment.”

 Emmanuel has had an interesting career.
 He graduated as a telecommunications engineer and worked as a translator for Mercy Ships in 2009.
-But after deciding that he wanted to do more, Emmanuel joined the organization onboard the Africa Mercy as an IT support volunteer in 2011.
+But after deciding that he wanted to do more, Emmanuel joined the organization onboard our hospital ship, the Africa Mercy, as an IT support volunteer in 2011.
 “A year later I told them about how I wanted to be of help as a BMET, but I wasn’t trained to be one.
 In 2013, Mercy Ships sponsored me to get the proper training.
 I’m still thankful for that opportunity and all the years that followed in which I could practice and share what I’ve learned.”

 Well-maintained, properly configured and safely functioning equipment ensures that the medical staff of Mercy Ships can deliver the highest level of care.
 But Emmanuel does more than that: